 So, if you think you are only one person, appreciate that you are one person who could be getting more energy!

 B. But . . .
 Greed Is Bad!

 When we choose to ignore our responsibility for the money in our lives and the money that is around us, we create an opportunity for The Tapeworm to assume the power that we have abdicated.
 This abdication is dangerous both for us and for others.

-Accomplishing financial security for ourselves, our family, and those for whom we are responsible, and doing this in a manner that creates wealth for others is quite wonderful.
-Respecting and using resources effectively—whether it is our time or money, or other kinds of resources—is highly ethical behavior.
+Accomplishing financial security for ourselves, our family, and those for whom we are responsible, and doing this in a manner that creates wealth for others, is quite wonderful.
+Respecting and using resources effectively—whether it is our time, money, or other kinds of resources—is highly ethical behavior.
 We live on an abundant planet.
 When we use our own and other people’s time well, we attract allies and build constituencies for our efforts.
 For example, when we help generate investment returns from sound economic activity that funds a secure retirement savings, we honor our elders and create good will between generations.

 In short, there is a difference between optimization that nourishes people and communities and grows the pie, and optimization that destroys people and community and shrinks the pie.
 There is only one way to end poverty, and that is by creating wealth.
 Poverty is the absence of wealth.

 In the Solari model, creating financial wealth results not from increasing consumption and the degradation of natural resources and community, but from reducing consumption and investing in our natural resources and local communities.
 Attracting management and investors—including you—to this purpose is an excellent idea.
 The more we are rewarded for successful efforts, the more of us will be attracted to switch resources out of The Tapeworm and into a healthy economic model.

 Positive results attract more positive investment, which makes more positive results a possibility—and that is a good thing!